-Tips and Tricks from the Experts!!
-Well, and frequently asked questions.
+Tips and Tricks from the experts!

 1. Turn off and then DRAIN YOUR WATER HEATER COMPLETELY and put plug back in